BanklessTimes

 This Warning May Impact the Crypto Market

-Goldman’s warning on the stock market will likely have a major impact on cryptocurrencies because of the correlation between the two assets.
+Goldman’s warning about the stock market will likely have a significant impact on cryptocurrencies due to their strong correlation.

 A good example of this is what happened last Friday when Bitcoin and other altcoins rebounded as the stock market rallied.
 Bitcoin price jumped from a low of $60,000 on Friday and moved to $70,000 as the S&P 500 and Dow Jones soared.

-Like the stock market, it is facing substantially low liquidity, with volume and futures open interest falling.
+Like the stock market, it is experiencing low liquidity, with volume and futures open interest declining.
 Data compiled by CoinGlass shows that the futures open interest has plunged from last year’s high of over $255 billion to $98 billion today.

 Also, as we warned on Saturday, there is a likelihood that the recent crypto rebound is a dead-cat bounce, a situation where an asset in a freefall rebounds briefly and then resumes the downtrend.
-Besides, Bitcoin and most altcoins remain below all moving averages and the Supertrend indicator, meaning that the sell-off may not be over.
+Additionally, Bitcoin and most altcoins remain below all moving averages and the Supertrend indicator, suggesting the sell-off may not be over.

 READ MORE: Tom Lee Makes the Case for BMNR Stock as BitMine Shares Implode